Present Continuous: Rules, Examples & Exercises

 Structure

-The present continuous tense is formed using:
+This present tense is formed using:

 • Affirmative: Subject + am/is/are + verb (-ing).